 Different Countries Have Different Opportunities and Risks

-It’s also important to include in your portfolio other developed countries such as the countries of Europe which are on a slightly different economic and electoral cycles to the UK, and also, America which has enjoyed one of the stronger recoveries from the last recession.
-And that’s not all with over 200 countries in the world having some investments in Japan, Australia or South Africa as well as many other countries can prove helpful as well.
+It’s also important to include other developed countries in your portfolio, such as the countries of Europe which are on slightly different economic and electoral cycles to the UK, and also, America which has enjoyed one of the stronger recoveries from the last recession.
+And that’s not all, with over 200 countries in the world having some investments in Japan, Australia or South Africa as well as many other countries can prove helpful as well.
 This approach can lead to smooth returns as your returns aren’t dependent on a specific election result or any other country specific event.

 This strategy called “diversification” doesn’t just help with elections, it also means that if there were an economic setback in the UK for whatever reason, you’d have greater protection from it with exposure to other countries.